Success of digital adiabatic simulation with large Trotter step: Adiabatic Theorem with Riemann-Lebesgue Lemma Structure

 \section{Adiabatic Theorem with Riemann-Lebesgue Lemma Structure}

-In this appendix we write one proof of adiabatic theorem with notations of projectors.
-The method is the same with that of \cite{dziemba2016adiabatic}. $P$ is the projector into ground state of non-degenerate Hamiltonian $\bar{H}$ with energy $E_{0}$.
+In this appendix we write one proof of an adiabatic theorem with notations of projectors.
+The method is the same as that of \cite{dziemba2016adiabatic}. $P$ is the projector into ground state of non degenerate Hamiltonian $\bar{H}$ with energy $E_{0}$.
 Defining $H$ as the shifted Hamiltonian such that $H = \bar{H} - E_{0}P,\quad HP = 0$. $G = \sum_{k}P_{k}/(E_{k} - E_{0})$ is the pseudo-inverse of $H$.
 It satisfies $GH = HG = I-P$.
-In previous work \cite{dziemba2016adiabatic}, it has been proved that:
+In previous work \cite{dziemba2016adiabatic}, it has been proved that

-Consider the following operator:
+Consider the following operator